mit-cml/yrtoolkit/yr/tutorials/facemesh.md

 # Challenge

 Our friends at YR Media have <a href="https://interactive.yr.media/erase-your-face/" target="_blank"> this excellent article </a> about facial recognition.
-In this tutorial, we will not be using similar but different technology - facial landmark detection.
+In this tutorial, we will be using a similar but different technology - facial landmark detection.
 You are challenged to create an AI-based filter camera.
-You have two options: the cute cat seen in the GIF below, or a fiercer lion.
+You have two options: the cute cat seen in the GIF below, or a fierce lion.

 <img src="../images/facemesh/catDemoAligned.gif" style="width: 75%">